 The founder of the popular New School of Finance, financial planner Shannon Lee Simmons has met with thousands of clients and has come to realize that most people feel broke, no matter what their income.

 To address this, Worry-Free Money takes a different approach to finances, looking at the root causes of the pressure to spend, understanding why you overspend, and how to have fun while getting your money under control.
+This is one of the best books on finance for helping build your confidence (and your financial plans).

 Connect with Shannon on LinkedIn